 In early 2017 I began a Dream Journal.
-During this journey of almost two years, I’ve journaled almost 200 dreams.
+During this journey of over two years, I’ve journaled over 323 dreams.
 Now I am sharing these dreams with the world in a blog here at Aretherra.com

 Speaking of Rush, did you know that throughout their career of over 40 years and 20 albums, Neil Peart has written lyrics with the word “dream” over 50 times?
 Fifty Rush songs speak of or mention dreams.
 For this and many other reasons, Neil’s lyrics have always been a great inspiration and motivation for me throughout my entire life.

 Dreams are endlessly fascinating.
 I have been consumed with the concept of dreaming for most of my life.
 We all dream when we sleep.
 Dreams can be a inexhaustible source of inspiration, potential genesis of stories and tales straight from our unconscious minds.